aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-scan-beacons.md

 ### transformPutItemInput
  * This operation MUST take as input an PutItemInput object.
  * This operation MUST return an PutItemInput object.
+ * If the input object referes to an encrypted attribute in its Condition Expression, in any context other than `attribute_exists`, `attribute_not_exists` or `size`, this operation MUST return false
  * For each element in the `Item` map that specifes a source field, the returned `Item` map MUST also include the scan beacon field.
 The name of this field MUST be the concatenation of the `scan beacon prefix` and the source field name.